 Required Swim Equipment

 - Swim Suit: Jammers or briefs for boys, one-piece racing suit for girls.
 RR Rapids offer a team suit that can be purchased for a discounted price through Swim Freak.
-2021 suits will be re-used in 2022 for returning swimmers.
-Please visit https://www.swimfreak.com/summer-teams/roger-ranch-rapids/ to order.
+Please visit https://www.swimfreak.com/summer-teams/roger-ranch-rapids to order our NEW 2023 swim suit.
 Please no technical suits.

-- Swim Cap: A team cap is included with team registration.
+- Swim Cap: A team meet cap & practice cap are included with team registration.
 Replacement caps can be purchased if needed.

 - Goggles: A well-fitting pair of clear goggles (and possibly a backup of tinted goggles) are highly recommended.
 Goggles should not cover a swimmer's nose.